2023 Best Fine & Studio Arts Schools in the Southwest Region

 Top 10 Best Fine & Studio Arts Schools

 Our analysis found Southern Methodist University to be the best school for fine and studio arts students who want to pursue a degree in the Southwest Region .
-Located in the suburb of Dallas, SMU is a private not-for-profit college with a large student population.
+Located in the suburb of Dallas, SMU is a private not-for-profit college with a fairly large student population.

 A rank of #2 on this year’s list means The University of Texas at Austin is a great place for fine and studio arts students.
-Located in the large city of Austin, UT Austin is a public school with a fairly large student population.
+Located in the large city of Austin, UT Austin is a public college with a fairly large student population.

 On average, Fine Arts graduates from UT Austin take out $23,250 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $435.